sarasangokul/Jenkins_GCP_CloudRun/ReadMe.md

 4. Permissions:- Search and Add Roles: Owner, continue
 5. Principals with access:- Done
 6. Generate a Json Key:- After creating the service account, click on the service account to open it and Click on "Keys" tab, click "Add Key", "Create new key", "JSON", and the key is downloaded onto your system (save if securely)
-7. Go to "Artifact Registry" > Create repository: format=Docker, mode=standard, location type=region = us, desc=Docker repository, project=focal-dock-440200-u5
+7. Go to "Artifact Registry" > Create repository: format=Docker, mode=standard, location type=region = us, desc=Docker repository, project=focal-dock-**

 ### Add GCP Credential to Jenkins